 Taking the Via del Santuario you reach the Castello (Castle), a fortress dating from the late Middle Ages re-built by Ezzelino III da Romano in the 13th century and enlarged by the da Carrara family in the 14th century.
 It was transformed into a residence by the Marcello Venetian noble family and took on its current appearance at the end of the 1400s.
 In 1942, it was made a museum by Count Vittorio Cini who added a rich collection of arms, furniture and furnishings.
 In the 16th century library that looks out onto Via del Santurario, the Antiquarium Longobardo houses important archeological finds from the Lombard necropolis discovered on the Citadel Hill.
 Continuing the ascent is the Villa Nani-Mocenigo, a splendid late- Renaissance building with an imposing stairway in perspective.
 Allegorical statues of dwarves embellish the outer wall, a clear allusion to the noble family that commissioned its construction.
 Facing the villa on the other side of the street are the old stables.

 On the right next to the villa is the oratory of San Giorgio, frescoed by Tommaso Sandrini and adorned with a remarkable altar-piece with inlaid marble and semi-precious stones from the Corberelli workshop.
-The transfer of Christain martyrs from the catacombs in Rome starting in 1651 enhanced the holiness of the oratory.
-Among these is St. Valentine, celebrated on 14 February with the popular ceremony to bless the “gold key” given to children to protect them from epilepsy.
-On the left of the exedra a stairway and path lead to the top of the hill (150 m) dominated by the imposing Mastio Federiciano, known as the “Tower”, ordered by Frederick II of Swabia who, on his visit to Monselice in 1239, designated it the special imperial chamber.
+The transfer of Christain martyrs from the catacombs in Rome in 1651 enhanced the holiness of the oratory.
+Among the holy corpses there is St. Valentine, celebrated on 14 February with the popular ceremony of the blessed “golden key”which is given to children to protect them from epilepsy.
+On the left of the exedra a stairway and path lead to the top of the hill (150 m) dominated by the imposing Mastio Federiciano, known as the “Tower”, ordered by Emperor Frederick II of Swabia who, on his visit to Monselice in 1239, declared Monselice “special imperial chamber”.